Videos on reserve

 Earth's orbit, not to mention the giant Andromeda galaxy barreling straight at us.

 Join us as we explore the structure and evolution of our Universe and how string theory, extra dimensions, and the Higgs particle may play roles in understanding it.
-We will consider structure on many scales, from subnuclear to planetary, stellar, galactic, and beyond, including the latest data on the Higgs from the Large Hadron Collider, and give special emphasis to "Ellies", extinction-level events, the ultimate one being, of course, the end of the Universe itself.
+We will consider structure on many scales, from subnuclear to planetary, stellar, galactic, and beyond, including the latest data on gravitational waves from merging black holes and on the Higgs from the Large Hadron Collider, and give special emphasis to "Ellies", extinction-level events, the ultimate one being, of course, the end of the Universe itself.

 |Colliding galaxies||Asteroid impact||Black-hole spaghettification||Supernova explosion||Jets from active galactic center|